Raghulshanmugam2004/19CS412---CRYPTOGRAPHY---ADVANCED-ENCRYPTION/README.md

 ## ALGORITHM:

-STEP-1: Both Raghul and Bob shares the same public keys g and p.
+STEP-1: Both Alice and Bob shares the same public keys g and p.

-STEP-2: Raghul selects a random public key a.
+STEP-2: Alice selects a random public key a.

-STEP-3: Raghul computes his secret key A as g a mod p.
+STEP-3: Alice computes his secret key A as g a mod p.

-STEP-4: Then Raghul sends A to Bob.
+STEP-4: Then Alice sends A to Bob.

-STEP-5: Similarly Bob also selects a public key b and computes his secret key as B and sends the same back to Raghul.
+STEP-5: Similarly Bob also selects a public key b and computes his secret key as B and sends the same back to Alice.

 STEP-6: Now both of them compute their common secret key as the other